ofsoundof/group_sparsity/README.md

 A sparsity-inducing matrix A is attached to a normal convolution.
 The matrix acts as the hinge between filter pruning and decomposition.
 By enforcing group sparsity to the columns and rows of the matrix, equivalent pruning and decomposition operations can be obtained.

 ## Contribution
-**The connection between filter pruning and decomposition is analyzed from the perspective of compact tensor approximation.**
+**1. The connection between filter pruning and decomposition is analyzed from the perspective of compact tensor approximation.**

-**A sparsity-inducing matrix is introduced to hinge filter pruning and decomposition and bring them under the same formulation.**
+**2. A sparsity-inducing matrix is introduced to hinge filter pruning and decomposition and bring them under the same formulation.**

-**A bunch of techniques including binary search, gradient based learning rate adjustment, layer balancing, and annealing methods are developed to solve the problem.**
+**3. A bunch of techniques including binary search, gradient based learning rate adjustment, layer balancing, and annealing methods are developed to solve the problem.**

-**The proposed method can be applied to various CNNs.
+**4. The proposed method can be applied to various CNNs.
 We apply this method to VGG, DenseNet, ResNet, ResNeXt, and WRN.**

 <img src="/figs/flowchart.png" width="500">